Al-Aqsa: Access

 Muslims who are residents of Israel or visiting the country and Palestinians living in East Jerusalem are normally allowed to enter the Temple Mount and pray at al-Aqsa Mosque without restrictions.
-Due to security measures, the Israeli government occasionally prevents certain groups of Muslims from reaching al-Aqsa by blocking the entrances to the complex; the restrictions vary from time to time.
+The Israeli government occasionally prevents certain groups of Muslims from reaching al-Aqsa by blocking the entrances to the complex; the restrictions vary from time to time.
 At times, restrictions have prevented all men under 50 and women under 45 from entering, but married men over 45 are allowed.
 Sometimes the restrictions are enforced on the occasion of Friday prayers, other times they are over an extended period of time.
-Restrictions are most severe for Gazans, followed by restrictions on those from West Bank.
+Restrictions are most severe for Palestinian Gazans (if they were able to visit the West Bank), followed by restrictions on Palestinain from West Bank.
 The Israeli government states that the restrictions are in place for security reasons.

 Until 2000, non-Muslim visitors could enter the Al-Aqsa Mosque by getting a ticket from the Waqf.
 That procedure ended when the Second Intifada began.
 Over two decades later, the Waqf still hopes negotiations between Israel and Jordan may result in allowing visitors to enter once again.

+In 2026, Israel barred Palestinians from accessing the Al-Aqsa Mosque compound for 40 days.
+A similar restriction was imposed on access to the Church of the Holy Sepulchre.
+The closure also prevented Muslims from performing the Eid al-Fitr prayer at Al-Aqsa, marking the first such restriction since Israel's occupation of East Jerusalem in 1967.
+During the same period, the daily time allocated for Israeli settlers to enter the compound was extended by an additional 30 minutes.